EternityForest/EmberOS/README.md

 If you need to update or install new software to the system itself, just SSH in and use `sudo mount -o remount,rw /` to remount the root as writable, do your work, and reboot.

+### Utils

+This distro includes a lot of command line utils.
+If you are using this over ssh from a windows machine, in a pinch you should be able to get whatever you need to done.

+#### ncdu
+Interactive tool for figuring out what is taking all your space `ncdu /folder/to/investigate`

+#### nmap

+#### micro
+Awesome command line editor: https://micro-editor.github.io/

+Pretty much like any normal editor, no crazy vim/emacs type stuff to memorize here.
+Everything is discoverable.
+Try it!

+#### mc
+Midnight commander.
+File manager with no learning curve.
+Tab switches panes.
+The move command pops up a window auto-filled with the other pane.
+It's pretty awesome.

+`mc /folder/to/browse` or just `mc`

+#### GNU Units
+`units` to launch unit converions

+#### xcas

+Maybe controversial since it's 33MB, but sometimes when developing you really need to solve an equation.

+#### vim

+I don't know how this works, but I work with people who would be dissapointed if I didn't include it :P

+#### chafa

+`chafa FILE` views any kind of image file, in low res, in the console.

+#### git

+#### ufw

+Firewall.
+You might want this.
+But it is disabled by default.

+#### robotfindskitten

+Obviously the best console game :P

+#### fortune
+It's fortune!